Edwardian inlaid mahogany wall hanging cabinet - antique

 Luxurious antique furniture and accessories can be an excellent idea for interior decoration.
 Today, there is an increasing number of enthusiasts of high-quality vintage items that possess a distinct character and soul.
 It’s a nod to history, craftsmanship, and the creation of classic and timeless furniture.
 There are many different styles in antique furniture, each with its own distinctive features.

 Many styles characterize antique furniture, but a few are particularly notable.
-Eclectic furniture dates back to the 19th century, during the reign of the Biedermeier style.
-Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
-Toward the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.
+Eclectic furniture refers to the 19th century, during which the prevailing Biedermeier style was popular.
+Its early 20th-century variants include neo-Gothic, Gothic, Rococo, Louis Philippe style, and the English Victorian style.
+By the end of the century, these styles evolved into pseudo-classicism, Renaissance, and Baroque styles.

 Neoclassical furniture, associated with Louis XVI, also draws heavily from ancient architecture.
-Noteworthy and interesting are antique products in Rococo and Louis XV styles.
-The next is Baroque, a term derived from the Portuguese “barocco,” meaning an irregularly developed pearl.
-These were highly ornate, luxurious pieces designed to shine with splendor and play a significant role in opulence.
-Selectively used materials emphasized the grandeur of these items.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The Baroque style, derived from the Portuguese word 'barocco'—meaning irregularly developed pearl—was characterized by highly ornate furniture designed to exude splendor and play a prominent role in luxury.
+Unique materials were selectively used to emphasize the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
-The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture craftsmanship.
-Renaissance furniture was quite heavy and massive, using brown stains, cornices, sturdy bases, and relief decorations.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest furniture.
-Mythology and ancient themes were also popular, with supports and legs often taking animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is often designed with a strong resemblance to the historical period.
+The Renaissance style, flourishing in the 15th and 16th centuries, also left a significant mark on furniture design.
+Renaissance furniture was quite heavy and massive, often using brown stains, cornices, sturdy bases, and bas-reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of credenzas and broadly defined chest furniture.
+Mythology and antiquity inspired many elements, with supports and legs often taking animal forms.

-Lion paws and eagle heads are common motifs in Renaissance style.
-Currently, many global brands recreate furniture inspired by Italian and French artisans, reflecting admiration and respect for the history of the most beautiful Renaissance antiques.
+Lion’s paws and eagle heads are common motifs in Renaissance-style furniture.
+Currently, many global brands recreate such pieces, drawing inspiration from Italian and French artisans.
+This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
 It’s important to remember that furniture production was perceived differently in each country, giving each style a unique character.
-This is especially important when searching for exclusive antique pieces suitable for your interior.
+This is especially important when seeking exclusive antique pieces suitable for a specific interior.

 Attributes / Details